swimos/swimos-docs/src/_backend/recon.md

 #### Server Recon Explained

 <a href="http://docs.swim.ai/js/latest/modules/_swim_recon.html" target="_target">Recon</a> is object notation used SwimOS platform for configuration files and for communication between Web Agents.
-Swim servers are configured in a `server.recon` file that resides in the application's `src/main/resources` directory.
+Swim servers are typically configured in a `server.recon` file that resides in the application's `src/main/resources` directory, but the Swim Server looks for the `server.recon` in the classpath as well.
+Additionally, the config file can be loaded using the `swim.config` system property as well.
 The are three primary parts of SwimOS server configration:
 - Web attributes
 - Fabric attributes